ashwell/ashwell/README.md

 ### Hi there 👋

+I'm Ryan and I actually enjoy JavaScript.
+I'm currently tinkering with some private projects levearging cool things like, Next.js, Deno, Rollup.js, and Vue.js, in an attempt to branch out from all the React.js I've been doing the last 5 years.
+I really enjoy doing just about anything from front-end application work down to database and API design.

+Currently looking for my next gig so feel free to shoot me a message on [Twitter](https://twitter.com/__ashwell__), [LinkedIn](https://www.linkedin.com/in/ryanbogle/), or via [js.la/slack](//js.la/slack)

+he/him

 <!--
 **ashwell/ashwell** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.